Cheryl Brown Henderson

 Biography

-Cheryl is the Founding President of The Brown Foundation for Educational Equity, Excellence and Research, and owner of Brown & Associates, educational consulting firm.
-She has extensive background in education, business and civic leadership, having served on and chaired various local, state and national Boards.
-In addition, she has two decades of experience in political advocacy, public policy implementation and federal legislative development.
+Cheryl is the Founding President of The Brown Foundation for Educational Equity, Excellence and Research, and owner of Brown & Associates, an educational consulting firm.
+She has an extensive background in education, business, and civic leadership, having served on and chaired various local, state, and national boards.
+In addition, she brings more than two decades of experience in political advocacy, public policy implementation, and federal legislative development.

-Her education includes a bachelor’s degree in Elementary Education, Minor in Mathematics from Baker University, Baldwin City, Kansas, a master’s degree in Guidance and Counseling from Emporia State University, Emporia, Kansas and an Honorary Doctorate of Humane Letters from Washburn University and an Honorary Doctorate of Education from the University of South Florida.
-She is the recipient of various awards and recognition for work in education and community service; presentations at numerous conferences, conventions and universities; and for her work with Congress and the National Park Service to preserve sites associated with the landmark U.S. Supreme Court ruling of 1954.
+Her education includes a bachelor’s degree in Elementary Education with a minor in Mathematics from Baker University in Baldwin City, Kansas, and a master’s degree in Guidance and Counseling from Emporia State University in Emporia, Kansas.
+She has also received an Honorary Doctorate of Humane Letters from Washburn University and an Honorary Doctorate of Education from the University of South Florida.
+She is the recipient of numerous awards and recognitions for her work in education and community service, as well as for presentations at conferences, conventions, and universities, and for her work with Congress and the National Park Service to preserve sites associated with the landmark 1954 Supreme Court ruling.